 How B2B buyers interact with businesses has changed dramatically over the years.
-As technology continues its rapid advancement and buyers change their behaviors, it's only natural that B2B marketers would adapt their strategies accordingly, whether it’s their B2B SEO strategy or they way they structure their organization.
+As technology continues its rapid advancement, buyers change their behaviors.
+It's only natural that B2B marketers would adapt their strategies accordingly, whether it’s their B2B SEO strategy or they way they structure their organization.

 It’s not necessarily easy to adapt, however.
 Digital technology, from social media platforms to online procurement, has changed nearly every aspect of marketing in an extremely short amount of time.
 And the changes keep coming, so it can be hard to know what will come next.